-- Unscrew and remove the plastic blanking plug from the suction port of the burner oil pump and discard it. - 2.
+- 1. Unscrew and remove the plastic blanking plug from the suction port of the burner oil pump and discard it. - 2.
 Fit the nut of the elbow connection on the flexible fuel hose (supplied with the boiler) into the suction port and tighten. - 3.
-Fit the 1⁄4" isolating valve (supplied with the boiler) to the end of the rigid oil supply pipe using a fitting to suit the pipe size and type (not supplied). - Connect the other end of the flexible fuel hose to the isolating valve using the /6" x /4" BSP adaptor (supplied with the boiler). - 5.
+Fit the 1⁄4" isolating valve to the end of the rigid oil supply pipe using a fitting to suit the pipe size and type (not supplied). - Connect the other end of the flexible fuel hose to the isolating valve using the /8" x /4" BSP adaptor (supplied with the boiler). - 5.
 Re-fit the burner to the boiler.
-Refer to Section 3.3.

-Figure 3-5: Riello RDB pump
+Figure 3-5: Riello oil pump